jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 ![header image](img/tf-bug.png)

 While I'm investigating this issue, the quick work around is just to execute ``` terraform apply``` again.
-This will solve the issue, and compelete the script
+This will solve the issue, and compelete the orchestration.

 ### Expected Output